-In this review, we will take a look at five cordless rotary hammer drills from such companies as DeWalt, Bosch and Ryobi.
+In this review, we will take a look at five cordless hammer drills from such companies as DeWalt, Bosch and Ryobi.
 There are brands known for making quality products, but it’s not uncommon to come across a significant flaw or two to set each of them apart.
-At the end of our review, we will declare one rotary hammer drill that is worth your money.
+At the end of our review, we will declare one hammer drill that is worth your money.

 A hammer drill is a type of drill that involves striking the application in hammer-like motions.
 This type of drill is used to cut and drill tougher materials including brick, masonry, cement, stone, metal and more.

 List of 7 Best Cordless Hammer Drills Reviews 2020

 1. DEWALT DCH273B Brushless SDS Rotary Hammer [Top Pick]

 This first cordless rotary hammer drill is surely a great one.
 DeWalt’s hammer drill in the review is great to use alongside concrete masonry bits.
 You can use this hammer drill for thick wood, drywall, sheet metal and masonry.